-Saumya Chatrath graduated from Wesleyan University in 2013 with a BA in Mathematics-Economics and in English.
+Saumya Chatrath graduated from Wesleyan University in 2013 with a BA in Mathematics-Economics, and English.
 She worked at the economic consulting company Analysis Group on healthcare litigation cases involving off-label prescribing, and drug efficacy.
 She then transitioned to working as a research assistant at the National Bureau of Economic Research for Professor Amanda Kowalski.
 During her time at the NBER, she worked on projects pertaining to the long-term impacts of Medicaid expansions, and on the returns to Medicare spending using variation across physicians.
 She also spent a summer as an intern at RAND working on a project about disparities in the quality of care provided to different payer populations.
-She is interested in studying the impact of provider-patient relationships including specialist referrals, and value in care provided.
+She is interested in health insurance design, and health reform.